-The following table summarizes the membership of the Board of Directors as of December 31, 2020 and each of its committees, and the number of times each met during 2020.
+The following table summarizes the membership of the Board of Directors as of December 31, 2021 and each of its committees, and the number of times each met during 2021.

+Corporate Governance Enterprise Risk

+Audit Compensation And Nominating Management

-Board Audit Committee Compensation Committee Corporate Governance And Nominating Committee Enterprise Risk Management Committee
+Board Committee Committee Committee Committee

 Andrew J. Briggs Member Member

 Eugene N. Burkholder Member Chair

 Lars B. Eller Member

 Jo Ellen Hornish Member Member Member

 Jack C. Johnson Chair Member Member Member

 Lori A. Johnston Member Chair

-Marcia S. Latta Member Chair
+Marcia S. Latta Member Member Chair

 Steven J. Planson Member Member Member

-Anthony J. Rupp Member Member Member

 Kevin J. Sauder Member Chair

-Paul S. Siebenmorgen Member
+Frank R. Simon Member Member

 K. Brad Stamm Member Member Member

+David P. Vernon Member

-Number of Meetings in 2020 8 7 3 4 5
+Number of Meetings 10 7 3 5 4

+in 2021

 The Directors of Farmers & Merchants Bancorp, Inc. are also the Directors of The Farmers & Merchants State Bank (the "Bank"), the primary operating subsidiary of the Company.
-The Company's Board of Directors met 8 times during 2020 whereas the Board of Directors of the Bank met 15 times in 2020.
-The Company's Board of Directors also has each of the following duly-constituted committees: Compensation Committee; Corporate Governance and Nominating Committee; Audit Committee, and Enterprise Risk Management Committee.
+The Company's Board of Directors met 10 times during 2021 whereas the Board of Directors of the Bank met 15 times in 2021.
+The Company's Board of Directors also has each of the following duly constituted committees: Compensation Committee; Corporate Governance and Nominating Committee; Audit Committee, and Enterprise Risk Management Committee.

-During 2020, each director attended 91% or more of the total meetings of the Board and the committees on which they served (held during the period that each served as a director) of the Company and The Farmers & Merchants State Bank.
+During 2021, each director attended 96% or more of the total meetings of the Board and the committees on which they served (held during the period that each served as a director) of the Company and The Farmers & Merchants State Bank.